majestic53/dmg/README.md

 ### A lightweight Gameboy emulator, written in C.

+The goal of `DMGL` is to emulate the original Gameboy hardware with enough accuracy to run most common games, while being performant and natively compilable across multiple platforms.

 __NOTE__: `DMG` is a still a work-in-progress.
 Some features may be incomplete or may contain bugs.

 ## Features